There was a problem loading the comments.

 Symptoms

-• An external service for DKIM validation (for example DKIMvalidator.com) reports that DKIM is invalid because the public key is not available after DNS lookup.
+• An external service for DKIM validation (for example DKIMvalidator.com) reports that the DKIM is invalid because the public key is not available after DNS lookup.

 OR